e-fx/e-fx.github.io/_posts/2023-06-04-Sustained Dollar Strength with Limited Movement.md

 Meanwhile, the EUR/JPY pair experienced fluctuations centered around the 150 yen level.
 Initially propelled to the 150 yen range due to the upward movement of USD/JPY, it subsequently declined to 149.74 yen due to adjustments in the USD/JPY pair and the sluggish performance of EUR/USD.

-Please note that the information provided herein is based on market observations and analysis, and no specific sources or references have been cited.

 Visit [XM Official Website](https://clicks.pipaffiliates.com/c?c=550036&l=en&p=0).